💡A high-speed craft (HSC) is a high-speed water vessel for civilian use, also called a fast craft or fast ferry.

 The first high-speed craft were often hydrofoils or hovercraft, but in the 1990s, catamaran and monohull designs became more popular, and large hydrofoils and hovercraft are no longer built.
 Most high-speed crafts serve as passenger ferries, but the largest catamarans and monohulls also carry cars, buses, large trucks, and freight.

-In the 1990s there were a variety of builders, but many shipbuilders have withdrawn from this market so the construction of the largest fast ferries, up to 127 metres, has been consolidated to two Australian companies, Austal of Perth and Incat of Hobart.
-There is still a wide variety of builders for smaller fast catamaran ferries between 24 and 60 metres.
+In the 1990s, there were a variety of builders.
+Still, many shipbuilders have withdrawn from this market so the construction of the largest fast ferries, up to 127 metres, has been consolidated into two Australian companies, Austal of Perth and Incat of Hobart.
+There is still a wide variety of builders for smaller fast catamaran ferries between 24 and 60 meters.

 Hulled designs are often powered by pump-jets coupled to medium-speed diesel engines.
 Hovercraft are usually powered by gas turbines or diesel engines driving propellers and impellers.